felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1NS/33_Deploying_Network_Security.md

 #### 2. Select the VPC that you will deploy the Network Security Appliance.

 - Select the **VPC** with the Internet Gateway Name: **IGW - C1NS-labenvironment**
-- Click on **Next: Select Availibility Zones**
+- Click on **Next: Select Availability Zones**
 ![C1NS1](/images/deploy_protec_2.png)

 ---

-#### 3. Here you can select the Availibility Zone(s) that the Cloud One - Network Security Appliance will include in the deployment script.
+#### 3. Here you can select the Availability Zone(s) that the Cloud One - Network Security Appliance will include in the deployment script.
 - Click on **Next: Finalize Parameters**

 {{% notice note %}}